-Nonetheless, an order of supervision usually allows a stateless person to work legally in the US, albeit after completing a yearly application and paying annual processing fees.
+Nonetheless, an order of supervision usually allows a stateless person to work legally in the United States, albeit after completing a yearly application and paying annual processing fees.
 In that respect, stateless individuals under orders of supervision are more fortunate than those without them.
 Once a stateless person’s deportation case is dropped, he or she loses work authorization.
 He or she may remain in the United States, but lacks any formal legal status and has no right to work.
 The same situation applies to stateless individuals who have yet to come in contact with immigration officials—without legal status, they cannot be legally employed (UNHCR 2012, 26-27).

 In recent years, government agencies and officials have taken some preliminary steps to address the issue of statelessness.
 The State Department now includes statelessness as a subsection in its annual “Country Reports on Human Rights Practices” and US diplomats have encouraged countries like Vietnam to naturalize their resident stateless populations (Green and Price 2009, 34).
 The Department has also utilized its official blog to draw attention to the plight of stateless persons around the world.

 Elected officials have recently shown interest in addressing statelessness as well.
 Senator Patrick Leahy (D-VT) and three other senators co-sponsored the Refugee Protection Act of 2013 (S. 645), which—among other reforms—would provide a pathway for de jure stateless persons to obtain lawful status in the United States (S. 645, Sec.
 17).
 The proposed Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744) closely mimics the provisions called for by the Refugee Protection Act in relation to stateless persons, empowering the Attorney General or the Secretary of Homeland Security to provide conditional lawful status to stateless persons.
-This status would allow stateless persons to work in the US and could eventually be adjusted to lawful permanent residence and later to citizenship (S. 744, Sec.
+This status would allow stateless persons to work in the United States and could eventually be adjusted to lawful permanent residence and later to citizenship (S. 744, Sec.
 3405).